 On any given day, The Wizarding World of Harry Potter is filled with muggles and wizards.
 No matter which group you align with, one thing is certain: The Wizarding World of Harry Potter at Universal Orlando will enchant you.
 Comprised of Hogsmeade and Diagon Alley, both sections of the Harry Potter-themed world put you inside the magic of this one-of-a-kind book and movie series.
-As a result, this has became one of the most visited areas of Universal Orlando Resort.
+As a result, this has become one of the most visited areas of Universal Orlando Resort.

 The Top 10 Must-Sees at the Wizarding World of Harry Potter in Orlando: